 Symptoms of Low Thyroid and Adrenal Fatigue

-Well, it’s officially two months since the end of Round 5 on the hCG Diet for me.
+Well, it’s officially two months since the end of Round 5 of HCG Injections on the HCG Diet for me.
 I’m in Phase 4 (P4)- which is basically just normal, healthy, everyday eating.

 I want to discuss my own personal health today because I think it could help others reading it to possibly recognize if they have any hidden health issues themselves.
 Sometimes we get used to what we might think of as certain little “quirks” to ourselves, that in actuality, are simply health symptoms, that if addressed, could let us lead a happier more full life.